appserver-io/appserver/README.md

 C:\Program Files\appserver>server.bat
 ```

-As a final step you can start your favorite browser and open the URL `http://127.0.0.1:9080/demo` to load the demo application.
+Start your favorite browser and open the URL `http://127.0.0.1:9080/example` to load the example application.

 ## Installation on Fedora
 To install the Application Server on Fedora you first have to download the latest .rpm archive from